ViRGIS-Team/CondaExtensions/README.md

 As of release 1.0.4, this package will work with Unity Cloud Build.

-You will need to add a pre-build scipt to your build configuration in Unity Cloud Build to load Miniconda.
+You will need to add a pre-build script to your build configuration in Unity Cloud Build to load Miniconda.

 For Windows configurations - the following script works well: